yirouli/yirouli.github.io/index.md

 ## Portfolio

-<p>I work at Wolfram Research since 2018 as a UX consultant for user experience improvements on various products among different platforms (Desktop, Web, Mobile).
+<p>I currently work at Wolfram Research since 2018 as a contracted casual UX consultant for user experience improvements on various products among different platforms (Desktop, Web, Mobile).
-I work closely with designers and developers to ensure user-centered design remains core of the project and research evidence supports design decisions.
+I work closely with designers and developers to ensure that user-centered design remains core of the project while research evidence supports design decisions.
 Together with 2 years' academic training, I am proficient in user-centered design methods and mix-method analysis.
 </p>